-This new policy also applies to undergraduates enrolled in graduate courses, but would not apply to classes graded before March 10.Lastly, the university will institute a more flexible withdrawal policy, allowing students to withdraw from a course up until April 21 and not have the course appear on their transcript.
+- We instituted a more flexible late drop policy, allowing students to withdraw from a course at any time up until the end of classes and not have the course appear on their official transcript.

 Please take good care of yourselves, and those around you, during this challenging time.

 Provost and Executive Vice President for Academic Affairs